 There are other students involved, maybe church leaders, the audience, or others may be.
 To rely on the grapevine is the worst system.
 A grapevine is a system of gossip.
 Make sure that all the people are notified personally so they don’t hear it first from somebody else.

 Delegate as much as possible from the immediate supervisor.
-So the CBLT Center director should not be giving directions to some students out there, but he should see to it that that course coach properly delegates his ministry to his students.
+So the director should not be giving directions to some students out there, but he should see to it that that coach properly delegates his ministry to his students.

 Never give two people the same monkey.
 “Monkey” means job, work, or activity.
 It is best defined as “responsibility”.
 So don’t say, “Ivan, would you set up the camera?” and then say to somebody else, “Would you set up the camera?”
 Delegate one job to one person, who is then responsible to take care of it.